yusukebe/hono-remix-adapter/README.md

 export default app
 ```

-## Cloudflare Pages
+## Cloudflare Workers

-To support Cloudflare Pages, add the adapter in `@hono/vite-dev-server` for development.
+To support Cloudflare Workers and Cloudflare Pages, add the adapter in `@hono/vite-dev-server` for development.

 ```ts
 // vite.config.ts